Why Explore Obscure Profections?

 I have an additional motivation for exploring the variety of methods and opinions for profections in ancient astrology.
 I wish to convey the great degree of diversity and richness that is ancient astrology.
 This diversity stands in contrast to false assumptions about ancient astrology as cut-and-dry, uniform in technique and attitude, narrow in scope, and fatalistic in philosophy.
 The first one thousand years of the horoscopic tradition provided the richest body of astrological technique and opinion we have.
 It can provide a lifetime of new insights and challenges to enrich our practice.
 I discuss this matter further in the article, “Ancient Astrologers Didn’t All Agree“.

-For those unfamiliar with the basic technique of annual and monthly profections, please review the first three posts of the series which introduce annual profections, those of smaller periods, and some ways the profected Ascendant or “terminal sign”, and its ruler, are combined with other predictive techniques.
-I use basic annual annual and monthly profections very heavily in my own chart work and find them indispensable.
+For those unfamiliar with the basic technique of annual and monthly profections, please review the first three articles of the series.
+Those articles introduce annual profections, discuss profections of smaller periods, and illustrate ways the profected Ascendant and its ruler are combined with other predictive techniques.
+I find basic annual and monthly profections indispensable in predictive astrological work.

 In Book 3 of his Astronomica, Manilius (1st century CE) described two different methods of profection.
-First (about lines 510-529), he presented a method of profection I have not seen elsewhere, which is the topic of this post.
-Next (about lines 537-559), he presented a different method attributed to “some who approve of an alternative scheme” (p.
-207), which is the familiar use of profecting the Ascendant one whole sign for various discrete periods of time, particularly one year (Goold, 1977).
-It is interesting that the method first discussed by Manilius which he seemed to favor is the more idiosyncratic one that we don’t see in other sources.
+First, at about lines 510-529, he presented a method of profection I have not seen elsewhere.
+Next, at about lines 537-559, he presented a different method attributed to “some who approve of an alternative scheme” (Goold, 1977, p.
+207).
+These alternative profections are actually the familiar common profections of the Ascendant used by most Hellenistic astrologers.
+Interestingly, the method first discussed by Manilius, which he seemed to favor, is idiosyncratic and not seen in other sources.